Last updated: 10 August 2020 at 12.01am

 There is very little risk to you if you are just passing by someone briefly in a shop.
 But try to keep a distance of 2 metres as much as possible.

-Wear a face covering when shopping.
+By law, you have to wear a face covering in shops and shopping centres.
 This is because it can be difficult to practice social distancing when in a shop.

 But face coverings are not suitable for everyone.
 It is ok if some people choose not to wear them.

-Face coverings are not suitable for children under the age of 13 or people with special needs who may feel upset or very uncomfortable wearing one.
+Face coverings are not recommended for children under the age of 13 or people with special needs who may feel upset or very uncomfortable wearing one.